US Open Betting Odds

 Futures for the US Open stay active nearly all year round.
 Odds come out soon after the current edition is in the books, and there’s naturally movement from that point based on betting action and the performance of golfers on the circuit.
 If we take a peek at the current US Open golf odds, the following five names are atop the board.

 When placing futures bets, the idea is to find the selections you want at the best possible prices.
-For example, those interested in Bryson DeChambeau will find the best price at William Hill Sportsbook and BetMGM Sportsbook, while Dustin Johnson backers can find good value at DraftKings Sportsbook.
-If you make the right call with futures, a great return awaits.
+For example, those interested in Bryson DeChambeau may find the best price at Caesars Sportsbook and BetMGM Sportsbook, while Dustin Johnson backers could find good value at DraftKings Sportsbook.

 When the question of best sports betting odds arises, the answer that most frequently comes up is Las Vegas.
 The talented oddsmakers out in the desert are well-respected and have been the market setters for years.
 While they still deserve our respect, the landscape has shifted in recent times.